Let’s move on and discuss about the muscles. Specifically, let’s start with the pectoral muscles.

 What’s going to happen when she pulls on this rope (if she’s strong enough to move that car)?

-What’s going to happen is that object, whatever that object is is going to move in the direction towards that point of origin.
+Well, that object, whatever that object is, is going to move in the direction towards that point of origin.
 So, it’s moving from the insertion point to that point of origin, towards that point of origin.

-This is what I want you to picture as we talk about the different muscles, and we talk about the origins and the insertions.
-I want you to picture that when that muscle is contracting, in general, what it’s going to do is it’s going to move the object at the point of attachment, at the point of insertion towards the point of origin.
+This is what I want you to picture as we talk about the different muscles, their origins and insertions.
+I want you to picture that when that muscle is contracting.
+In general, what it’s going to do is it’s going to move the object at the point of attachment, at the point of insertion towards the point of origin.

 That’s a simplified view.
 It gets more complicated than that because it goes at angles and all these different aspects that we need to take into consideration.
 But, in general, that is what I want you to picture.